For contributors

 demos- demos.all- meta-package for all demos.inline- inline demos for various pages outside of specific framework context.*- demos for each supported framework.

 packages- loader itself, integrations and internal utilities.integration-utils- utility functions and constants for integrations.
-Bundled with the loader to allow users to write their own integrations.loader- loader’s source code.types- types for usage throughout the project.utils- various utilities for usage throughout the project.*-integration- specific framework integration.vite-astro-entry-generator- a plugin that generates an Astro component that loads a script on the client side.vite-awesome-svg-loader- final loader bundle (in other words, meta-package).vite-file-tree-builder- a plugin that builds a project’s file tree.
+They are exposed to the user viavite-awesome-svg-loader/integration-utilspackage.
+This makes it possible to write custom integrations.loader- loader’s source code.types- types for usage throughout the project.common-utils- various utilities for usage throughout the project.
+They are exposed to the user viavite-awesome-svg-loader/common-utilspackage for convenience.internal-utils- utilities for internal usage only.*-integration- specific framework integration.vite-astro-entry-generator- a plugin that generates an Astro component that loads a script on the client side.vite-awesome-svg-loader- final loader bundle (in other words, meta-package).vite-file-tree-builder- a plugin that builds a project’s file tree.

 Monorepo management